What to Watch Verdict

 The slow-build story with Salvor Hardin pays off in raising the stakes

-- - Some of the carefully placed revelations feel too writerly in how they're handled
+Some of the carefully placed revelations feel too writerly in how they're handled

-- - The story with Brother Dawn struggles to stand out compared to more action-heavy plots
+The story with Brother Dawn struggles to stand out compared to more action-heavy plots

 Salvor’s adventure continues with an initial bit of heartbreak: after she and Hugo pilot the ship through a lengthy asteroid belt, they locate the “world-killer” Invictus and are forced by Phara to get into space suits and land on the exterior of the ship in the hopes of gaining entry.
 Phara notes that the ship may have been thought lost for centuries, but its defenses still work, and so she’s using an Imperial Guard and his uniquely genetically coded blood to access the interior of the ship.
-But in making the jump from their ship to the Invictus, Hugo is lost when he inadvertently is knocked by a piece of asteroid debris and floats off into the vast reaches of space.
+But making the jump from their ship to the Invictus, Hugo is lost when he inadvertently is knocked by a piece of asteroid debris and floats off into the vast reaches of space.

 The real “yikes,” though, comes once the rest of them enter the Invictus and find countless frozen bodies suspended in mid-air.
 After recalibrating the atmosphere and the gravity, Lewis (Elliot Cowan) realizes that the lights in the ship appear to be flickering in some sort of countdown.
 It’s here that Phara reveals what else the Anacreons know: they saw the Invictus do a jump through space mere weeks ago and believe that the lights are counting down to the next jump, based on random coordinates.
 Salvor grasps that this is what happened originally to the Invictus: its denizens were unable to fix the ship, becoming stranded and eventually dying.
 And the ship, based on the current countdown, is just four hours away from jumping again to parts unknown.

 Brother Day’s story isn’t much better.
 After reading Demerzel the riot act and learning from her that her own robotic mechanisms and design mean she couldn’t ever betray him even if she wanted to — and thus, that kneeling was not in and of itself an act of betrayal — he finds that Zephyr Halima’s request of him is simple but impossible.
 She wants him to end the Cleon dynasty, specifically the whole “genetically clone one person over and over and over again” thing, and her request isn’t meant as a tactic to get more protection for the people of her planet.
-As opposed to playing defense against Halima, Brother Day announces in front of her followers that he will let the Triple Goddesses of the planet decide whether or not he’s more than just a clone, walking the Great Spiral.
+Brother Day announces in front of her followers that he will let the Triple Goddesses of the planet decide whether or not he’s more than just a clone, by walking the Great Spiral.

-Back on the Invictus, Salvor and the mix of Terminus natives and Anacreons continue to explore the ship and stumble upon a slightly antiquated energy barrier that she conveniently is able to disarm.
+Back on the Invictus, Salvor and the mix of Terminus natives and Anacreons continue to explore the ship and stumble upon an antiquated energy barrier that Salvor conveniently is able to disarm.
 While that works, her attempt to get her fellow Terminus natives to fight back against the Anacreons only succeeds by creating an element of surprise for a few seconds.
 Eventually, the Anacreons push back, and when Salvor warns that they’re killing more of the Terminus experts (one of the wary fighters), she learns of their true plan.
 They want to bring the Invictus back to life so that they can embark on a suicide mission, sending it straight into Trantor and killing untold numbers of innocent lives.